Staying positive can do wonders for your finances.

 You can apply for a balance transfer credit card or a debt consolidation loan.
 Your friend can’t qualify for either of these, however.
 What she can do is take advantage of government programs like an income-driven repayment plan or even loan forgiveness if she works in the right industry.

 4. Set a goal and have a strategy

 Chances are, if your goal is to be debt-free one day, you aren’t going to achieve that.
 If, however, you set a goal of being debt-free by April 24, 2021 — that’s something that might actually happen.
 You don’t need to pick a specific date, but having a timeframe makes it a lot easier for you to come up with a plan.

-Take a close look at your personal finances and research your options to come up with a plan to repay your debts.
+Research your options to come up with a plan to repay your debts based on your income and credit score.
 If you have a lot of debt that you don’t see yourself being able to repay, you might want to enroll in a credit counseling program to help you strategize.